AMark-CS/ChiFlow/README.md

 # Torus Flow Matching for Protein Backbone Generation

 **Torus Flow Matching** is a generative model for protein design that focuses on dihedral angles, leveraging the toroidal geometry of these angles.
 This approach is part of the broader **FoldFlow** framework and introduces a specialized flow matching technique tailored for the torus manifold.
-For more information, please contact hhhzhchhh939@gmail.com

 # Installation
 To use the Torus Flow Matching model, follow these steps to set up the environment: